Skip to main content

 Michael Holick's foundational work mapped the latitude-season interaction.
 Holick's 2007 review in the New England Journal of Medicine (NEJM, DOI 10.1056/NEJMra070553) reproduced the finding from earlier Webb et al. (1988) measurements: above approximately 37 degrees north latitude, no measurable vitamin D synthesis occurs in human skin from October through March.
 Above 43 degrees, the window shrinks further — synthesis becomes negligible from mid-September through early April.
 Wasaga, Barrie, Collingwood, and the GTA all fall into this "vitamin D winter" band for roughly six months annually.

-Holick's NEJM review and Heaney et al.'s 2003 paper (American Journal of Clinical Nutrition) established the modern dose-response relationship between oral vitamin D3 intake and serum 25-hydroxyvitamin D (25-OH-D) concentrations.
+Holick's Holick 2007 NEJM review and Heaney 2003's extended-dosing trial (American Journal of Clinical Nutrition) established the modern dose-response relationship between oral vitamin D3 intake and serum 25-hydroxyvitamin D (25-OH-D) concentrations.
 The headline finding: each 100 IU of daily vitamin D3 raises serum 25-OH-D by roughly 1 to 2 nmol/L in adults, with the response varying by body weight, baseline status, and the duration of supplementation.

-The Heaney 2011 update in the Journal of Clinical Endocrinology and Metabolism refined this with larger samples.
-To reach a serum 25-OH-D of 75 nmol/L (the level Holick and others argued was the lower bound of repletion) from a deficient starting point, most adults required 2000 to 4000 IU per day for 8 to 12 weeks.
+The Endocrine Society's 2011 clinical practice guideline (Holick 2011, Journal of Clinical Endocrinology and Metabolism) built on this with a formal treatment protocol.
+To reach a serum 25-OH-D of 75 nmol/L (30 ng/mL — the level Holick and others argued was the lower bound of repletion) from a deficient starting point, the guideline recommended 50,000 IU of vitamin D2 or D3 once weekly for 8 weeks (roughly equivalent to 6,000 IU per day), followed by maintenance dosing of 1,500 to 2,000 IU per day.
 The Institute of Medicine's more conservative 2011 recommendation of 600 IU per day to maintain serum levels in already-replete individuals reflects a different question: how much is needed to prevent deficiency-related bone disease at population level, not how much is needed to reach an optimal status for an individual already below the threshold.

 Ontario seasonal-deficiency patterns (Statistics Canada CHMS)